huaweicloud/terraform-provider-hcs/docs/resources/dns_recordset.md

 * `status` - (Optional, String) Specifies the status of the record set.
   Value options: **ENABLE**, **DISABLE**.
 The default value is **ENABLE**.

-* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the DNS recordset.

 * `description` - (Optional, String) Specifies the description of the record set.

 ## Attributes Reference